Coffee Creamer French Toast

 Instructions

-7. Transfer cooked slices to a baking sheet and bake for 5 minutes.
+5. Transfer the cooked slices to a baking sheet and bake in the oven for 5 minutes to ensure the center is perfectly fluffy.

 Notes

-• If you don’t have vanilla coffee creamer you can substitute with another flavor of creamer, plain heavy cream, half & half or even milk, although the flavor will change slightly.
+If you do not have vanilla coffee creamer, you can substitute it with another flavor of creamer, plain heavy cream, half-and-half, or even milk, although the flavor will change slightly.

-• Be sure to slice bread a full inch thick-if it is too thin you’ll get floppy, soggy toast!
+Be sure to slice the bread a full inch thick—if it is too thin, you will end up with floppy, soggy toast!

 • Category: Breakfast